Activities Funding Board (AFB)

 4373 Cougar Village Drive, Suite S121

-Student Housing & Residential Life is a department within Student Affairs consisting of three primary areas: Residential Life, Operations, and Guest Housing and Conference Services.
-Approximately 8,008 students live in six distinct housing areas that provide a comprehensive student services program.
-These areas are managed by full-time, live-in staff members, including professional Residential Life Coordinators, Faculty-in-Residence and Resident Advisors (student staff).
+Student Housing & Residential Life is a department within Student Affairs consisting of three primary areas: Residential Life, Operations, and Housing and Conference Services.
+Approximately 8,008 students live in seven distinct housing areas that provide a comprehensive student services program.
+These areas are managed by full-time, live-in staff members, including professional Residential Life Coordinators, faculty-in-residence and Resident Advisors (student staff).

-Cougar Village I, specially designed for first-year students, is a1178-bed facility featuring four-person suites with two people sharing a room and two rooms sharing a bathroom.
+Cougar Village I, specially designed for first-year students, is a,1178-bed facility featuring four-person suites with two people sharing a room and two rooms sharing a bathroom.
 Each unit comes equipped with a mini fridge.
 Building amenities include a computer cluster, two kitchens, two study rooms, multipurpose rooms, classrooms plus social lounges on every floor.
-In addition, Cougar Village I has a Cougar Market convenience store and is close to the Moody Dining, a campus dining hall.
+In addition, Cougar Village I has a Cougar XPress convenience store and is close to the Fresh Food Company, a campus dining Hall.

 Cougar Village II, specially designed for first year students, is a 1,144 beds facility.
 Cougar Village II is similar to its sister facility featuring four-person suite-style double rooms, but this complex has compartmentalized bathrooms (separate areas for shower tub, toilet and sink) that allows the suite mates to use the bathroom units at the same time.
 It’s also home to the Student Housing & Residential Life staff offices.

 Moody Towers, or “Towers,” are two, 18-story buildings accommodating approximately 1092 residents.
 Each single-gender floor shares a community bathroom and lounge.
 A standard room has moveable furniture and a mini-fridge.
 The majority of rooms house two occupants.
 A main lobby called “the Commons” serves as a student lounge/study hall.
-This residential facility houses the university’s flagship food venue, Moody Dining, which offers made-to-order meals from nine serving stations.
-Students of all levels and classifications may live in Moody Towers.
+This residential facility houses the university’s flagship food venue, the Fresh Food Company, which offers made-to-order meals from nine serving stations.
+Students of all levels and classifications my live in Moody Towers.